ooples/pine_script_docs/source/concepts/Lines_and_boxes.rst

 .. note:: On TradingView charts, a complete set of *Drawing Tools* allows users to create and modify drawings using mouse actions.
-While they may sometimes look similar to drawing objects created with Pine code, they are different entities.
+While they may sometimes look similar to drawing objects created with Pine code, they are unrelated entities.
   Lines and boxes created using Pine code cannot be modified with mouse actions, and hand-drawn drawings from the chart user interface are not visible from Pine scripts.

-Lines can be horizontal or at an angle, while boxes are always rectangular, but they share many common characteristics:
+Lines can be horizontal or at an angle, while boxes are always rectangular.
+Both share many common characteristics:

 - They can start and end from any point on the chart, including the future.
 - The functions used to manage them can be placed in conditional or loop structures, making it easier to control their behavior.